GetTimelinePosition accuracy for rhythm game

 Hi,

-On the topic of more accurate timing information, you may wish to look into using timeline callbacks - they allow you to define code yourself that is called by the FMOD System upon reaching certain points in the event timeline, such as markers or beats, which is typically good for rhythm games.
+On the topic of more accurate timing information, you may also wish to look into using timeline callbacks - they allow you to define code yourself that is called by the FMOD System upon reaching certain points in the event timeline, such as markers or beats, which is typically good for rhythm games.
 If that sounds like something that would be useful, our Unity docs have a basic timeline callbacks example script that I would recommend taking a look at.